 The Plan translates the Charter commitments into targets and priority actions to 2020, and the process in developing Growing Esteem Development of the Sustainability Framework has been a powerful exercise that the University of Melbourne would like to share.
 In a webinar by Clare Walker, Associate Director of Sustainability at the University of Melbourne, the ISCN will explore the University of Melbourne’s Sustainability Framework, including the Sustainability Charter, Plan and Report.
 Clare will describe how the University of Melbourne went about developing the framework, how critical it was to involve the University community in the process and how this new framework is now informing activities across the organisation.

-Please log in to the Members-Only website to register for this webinar.
+Please log in to the Members-Only website to view this webinar.

 About Clare Walker